m0ngr31/kanzi/README.md

 # Extra settings for more functionality

 Setting the `SKILL_TZ` environment variable will make it so when you ask how long something has left playing, it'll respond for your correct time.

-Setting the `KODI_SCHEME` to `https` allows you to talk to your Kodi box securely, but this requires some work on your end to setup.
+Setting `KODI_SCHEME` to `https` allows you to talk to your Kodi box securely, but this requires some work on your end to setup.

+Be default, the skill allows very generic queries such as, `play 99 red balloons` or `shuffle the office`.
+These very generic commands can be slow, however, and may cause timeouts.
+If these timeouts bother you, you can direct the skill to provide help playing media more specifically instead when it encounters these kinds of requests, by disabling `deep_search`.

 # Optimising search performance on large libraries (local installations only)